apache/airflow/docs/apache-airflow/best-practices.rst

           my_expensive_response = expensive_api_call()
           print(my_expensive_response)

 In the first example, ``expensive_api_call`` is executed each time the DAG file is parsed, which will result in suboptimal performance in the DAG file processing.
 In the second example, ``expensive_api_call`` is only called when the task is running and thus is able to be parsed without suffering any performance hits.
-To test it out yourself, implement the first DAG and see "Hello from Airflow!" printed _in the scheduler logs_!
+To test it out yourself, implement the first DAG and see "Hello from Airflow!" printed in the scheduler logs!

 Note that import statements also count as top-level code.
 So, if you have an import statement that takes a long time or the imported module itself executes code at the top-level, that can also impact the performance of the scheduler.
 The following example illustrates how to handle expensive imports.

 .. code-block:: python

-  # It's ok to import modules that are not expensive to load at top-level of DAG file
+  # It's ok to import modules that are not expensive to load at top-level of a DAG file
   import random
   import pendulum

-  # Expensive imports should be avoided as top level imports because DAG is imported frequently
+  # Expensive imports should be avoided as top level imports, because DAG files are parsed frequently, resulting in top-level code being executed.
-  # even if it does not follow PEP8 advice (PEP8 have not foreseen that certain imports will be very expensive)
-  # DON'T DO THAT - import them locally instead (see below)
   #
   # import pandas
   # import torch